 How does 3 Step Divorce compare to traditional divorce?

-This goes without saying, but a regular divorce takes a little more than three steps.
+This goes without saying, but a regular divorce takes a way more than three steps.

-You generally wind up getting a lawyer, spending weeks figuring out your assets and deciding on custody, spousal support, and on and on.
+You generally wind up getting a lawyer, investing in countless hours arguing about your assets, time-sharing, spousal support, and on and on.

 That can be tough on your kids, your schedule, and your wallet.
 That’s especially true if your divorce is at all contested.

-According to GOBankingRates, the average cost of a contested divorce in the U.S. is $15,000 to $20,000 — and some are much higher!
+According to GOBankingRates, the.average cost of a contested divorce that goes to trial is $20,400 — and some are much higher.

 - Their DIY process is very fast, but you can go through the process at your own pace if you need to take some time.